lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    If such additional information can be retrieved from message_X (e.g., from an EAD item included therein), then P uses it to assess if CRED is trusted.
 Otherwise, if such additional information is expected later on during the EDHOC session, it can be acceptable for P to consider CRED as provisionally trusted.

    {{sec-trust-models-ela}} discusses the ELA procedure defined in {{I-D.ietf-lake-authz}}, as a case in point where additional information required by the peer P to trust CRED could not be included in the same message that specifies CRED.

-   Editor's note: the previous paragraph reflects an upcoming update in draft-ietf-lake-authz, which is expected to appear in version -07 of that document.

    After completing the validation and trust assessment of CRED, the SPO moves to Step 7.